SAP-samples/btp-kyma-identity-management/documentation/prepare/README.md

   Use the prepared scripts in this mission to configure your SAP BTP environment and to deploy the Easy Franchise application.

-In this optional chapter, we are using on the second option.
+In this mission, we showcase the automated approach.
 Here are the steps needed to have everything set up:
 1. [Set Up your SAP BTP Environment and Deploy the Easy Franchise Application](./btp-environment-and-app-deployment/README.md)
 1. [Prepare the Customer Subaccount](./prepare-customer-subaccount/README.md)